BladeRunnerJS/brjs-appcache/README.md

 ### Build the plugin
 - Run `./gradlew build` to build and test your plugin.
-- Once the build has passed, your generated plugin JAR is placed in the project root directory.
+- Once the build has passed, your generated plugin JAR is placed in the project `build/lib` directory.
 - You can run `./gradlew copyToBrjs` to automatically copy your jar to the `apps/<your-app>/WEB-INF/lib` directories to be picked up by BRJS.